E-r-1-c/odin_recipes/README.md

 Im supposed to write a desciption of the project but they havent gave me any details.
-I do know it something about recipes and to test my knowledge on what I have learned.
+I do know it's something about recipes and to test my knowledge on what I have learned.
 Im confident in my abilites, this should be a piece of cake